All the Saturday Night Live hosts who've doubled as musical guests

-Nabbing a Saturday Night Live hosting gig is already a rare feat, but there’s an exclusive club of stars who have been tapped to both host and serve as the musical guest in the same episode.
-This season has already seen both Chance the Rapper and Harry Styles tackle double duty.
-But the tradition goes way back to the show’s very first season.
-Some celebs on the list are fan favorites, like Justin Timberlake, while others, like Gary Busey and M.C.
+Nabbing a Saturday Night Live hosting gig is already a rare feat, but there's an exclusive club of stars who have been tapped to both host and serve as the musical guest on the same show.
+Nick Jonas will pull double duty on the Feb.
+27 episode, joining the ranks of Halsey, Chance the Rapper, and Harry Styles, who've all done the same in recent years.
+But the tradition goes way back to the show's very first season.
+Some celebs became show favorites, like Justin Timberlake (who is also a member of the elite Five-Timers Club), while others, like Gary Busey and M.C.
 Hammer, you may have forgotten ever stepped foot on stage at Studio 8H at all.
 Scroll through to see the full list.

 Double duty dates: Oct.
 18, 1975; Nov.
 20, 1976; May 10, 1986; December 19, 1987